Senate Dems relent, vote to end shutdown; House to follow

 Democratic Sen. Jon Tester of Montana voted no on the procedural motion to re-open the government — the only no vote among 10 incumbent Democrats facing re-election this year in states won by Trump in 2016.
 Tester said in a statement that the 17-day budget did not include any funding for community health centers that are important to his rural state, nor did the deal include additional resources for border security.

-House Speaker Paul Ryan told "Fox and Friends" Monday that if the Senate approved a temporary spending bill to reopen the government through Feb.
-8, the House would approve it, too.
+The short-term funding measure includes a six-year reauthorization of the children's health insurance program, which provides coverage for millions of young people in families with modest incomes.
+It also includes $31 billion in tax cuts, including a delay in implementing a tax on medical devices.

-The Senate vote came as most government offices cut back drastically or even closed on Monday, as the major effects of the shutdown were first being felt with the beginning of the workweek.
+The votes came as most government offices cut back drastically or even closed on Monday, as the major effects of the shutdown were first being felt with the beginning of the workweek.

-McConnell said he hoped to reach bipartisan solutions on immigration, border security, disaster aid, military funding and more by Feb.
-8. If not, he said "it would be my intention to take up legislation" addressing those issues.

 Republicans have appeared increasingly confident that Democrats would bear the brunt of criticism for the shutdown.
 The White House and GOP leaders said they would not negotiate with Democrats on immigration until the government was reopened, and White House officials boasted that Trump didn't reach out to any Democratic lawmakers during the shutdown.